fumba/bawo/README.md

 Ensure you have [Node.js](http://nodejs.org/) installed, then install all the build dependencies in the folder where you cloned the repository :

     $ yarn install
+- `yarn start` to start the dev server on watch mode at `localhost:9000`.

-- `yarn dev` to start the dev server on watch mode at `localhost:9000`.
+- `yarn dev` to start the dev server on watch mode at `localhost:9000` with browser auto opening.
 - `yarn build` to generate a minified, production-ready build, in the `public` folder